 Want to know how to arrange a dignified funeral at an affordable cost?
 We have put together this guide to help you understand how you can save thousands arranging a funeral.
-In fact, you can arrange a simple, basic cremation for just $695!
+In fact, you can arrange a simple, basic cremation in San Diego for just $800!

 We have teamed with a local affordable cremation provider in San Diego to offer families simple and affordable cremation options.
-A direct cremation for just $695, or a direct cremation witness package for $995.
-The cremation witness package includes death certificates and taxes and the option to view the deceased briefly before cremation.
+A direct cremation for just $800.

 Why choose cremation services?

 Cremation offers an inexpensive and flexible alternative to a burial service.
 Choosing cremation services can save you 40% to 60% (or sometimes more) on the cost of traditional burial services.
 This is because a casket is not required, or embalming (unless required) and there is no immediate need for a cemetery plot or burial vault.
 Eliminating these just these few products and services saves thousands of dollars alone.

 A cremation can offer a more flexible alternative that can accommodate families who have moved from their home state, or when a funeral cannot be held straight away.
 Cremation also offers a greater range of personalization options with a whole array of ash-scattering ceremony possibilities, and various cremation artifact products.

 There are 3 main types of cremation service options.
 A cremation funeral – where the funeral service is held with the deceased present and a cremation is conducted after the service.
 A cremation memorial – where the cremation is conducted before a memorial service is held.
 This can be with, or without, the cremated remains present and can often take the form of an ash-scattering ceremony.
 Or there is a direct cremation – this is where the deceased is cremated with no services, and the remains given back to the family.
 There are some variances around these 3 main options, such as a private viewing before cremation, an observed cremation, or a graveside interment of a cremation urn.